 Direct Impacts

 The proposed ammonia criteria may affect current 303(d) listings for ammonia and DEQ staff who develop the Integrated Report.
-Based on the 2010 Integrated Report there are 15 waterbodies impaired for ammonia, five need Total Maximum Daily Loads and ten have approved TMDLs or other control measures in place.
+Based on the 2010 Integrated Report there are 15 waterbodies impaired for ammonia.
+Five of the waterbodies need Total Maximum Daily Loads and ten have approved TMDLs or other control measures in place.
 DEQ’s Integrated Report staff use the chronic criteria for ammonia to evaluate whether waterbodies are meeting state water quality standards.
 DEQ expects the proposed chronic criteria to be less stringent than Oregon’s current chronic criteria for ammonia; therefore, DEQ may propose delisting waterbodies where data shows that waterbodies meet the revised ammonia criteria.
 DEQ will reassess waterbodies using the new approved ammonia criteria in the next cycle of the Integrated Report.

 Revising state criteria for a pollutant, particularly when DEQ must calculate criteria using an equation that accounts for different pH and temperature variables requires additional staff time to incorporate those changes into the assessment.